matt-heyda/Exploring-Hacker-News-Posts/README.md

 * Do 'Ask HN' or 'Show HN' receive more comments on average?
 * Do posts created at a certain time receive more comments on average?
+* Do 'Ask HN' or 'Show HN' receive more points on average?
+* Do posts created at a certain time receive more points on average?

 ## Sections within the Notebook: